atulanand206/fem-signup-intro/README.md

 - It's tricky to set width and margin of components created just usiing CSS from a plain div.
 How to proper set width of custom CSS components?
 - Ways of error handling without the need of javascript?
+- What is landmark = "" in firefox accessibility?

 ## Author